team-cymru/network-security-templates/NimbusTM-Router-Configs/README.md

-# Example Device configurations for flow exports to NimbusTM
+# Example Flow Configurations for NimbusTM

 This page provides sample configurations to send data to NimbusTM.
-The default port NimbusTM accepts metadata on is UDP 8888,  partners can request a different ports or multiple ports if desired.
-The IP address of your NimbusTM instance is provied as part of the initial set up process.
+The default port NimbusTM listens on is port 8888 for netflow and 6343 for sFlow.
+Partners can request a different ports or multiple ports if desired.
+The IP address of your NimbusTM instance is provided as part of the initial set up process.

 Once flow exports are configured partners may access the user interface to view pre-built dashboards and reports.

 ***
 ## ! !
 W A R N I N G ! !

-Althought we try to keep these guides as up to date and accurate as possible, they are guides.
+Although we try to keep these guides as up to date and accurate as possible, they are guides.
 These samples may need to be modified, it is not wise to simply cut and paste without a thorough understanding of each command.
 ***

 ## Common Commands